Black Axe (confraternity): Symbols

-Rituals
+Customs and rituals

-Before recruitment and initiation, the potential members must sign an "oath of secrecy," pledging that they would never reveal any information to non-members or violate the group's rules.
-Then the initiation ceremony, which is sometimes called "Blending," takes place and all of the new members are gathered.
-Their gatherings are nicknamed called "Jollification."
+Before recruitment and initiation, potential members must sign an "oath of secrecy," pledging never to reveal any information to non-members or to violate the group's rules.
+The initiation ceremony itself is sometimes called Blending.
+The gatherings of new members are called Jollifications.

-There are several initiation processes that these men must go through before they are granted admission.
-It is claimed that "the Axemen are stripped naked and forced to lie in mud while enduring severe physical abuse, crawl through their tormentors' legs in a process known as ‚devil's passage,‘ and drink blood."
+There are several rituals that recruits must go through before they are admitted.
+It is claimed that "the Axemen are stripped naked and forced to lie in mud while enduring severe physical abuse, crawl through their tormentors' legs in a process known as "devil's passage", and drink blood."
 This is used to degrade them and connect them.
 It has also been said that some of the ceremonies include bonfires, drugs, and the sexual assault of women.

-Leaders use death threats and other types of violence against members that have any ideas of leaving the confraternity and the secrecy runs on fear.
+Leaders use death threats and other types of violence against members who have any ideas of leaving the confraternity.
 Some members, usually first-year students, are forcefully initiated.
 The Black Axe does this by "portraying the university environment as hostile and students as in need of protection."
 After they are initiated, they are given a black robe with their logo and told that they "have just acquired (their) coffin."

-The confraternity also has a ceremony called a "gyration" where they worship Korofo, whom they also call "the unseen God" or "the devil to guide all men".
+The confraternity also has a ceremony called a gyration where they worship Korofo, whom they also call "the unseen God" or "the devil to guide all men".

 Governance

-There is little information on the structure and hierarchy of the group.
-The group has a hierarchal structure that keeps everything running, comprising:
+There is little information about the structure and hierarchy of the group.
+The group has a hierarchical structure that keeps everything running, comprising: